vanditam07/RA2211003010060/README.md

 * `-d errgo` → Database name
 * `-f ...` → Path to the SQL file

-👉 You will be prompted for the PostgreSQL password.
+You will be prompted for the PostgreSQL password.

 ---

-## 🔍 Step 3: Verify the Data
+##  Verify the Data

 After running the script, verify that the mock data was inserted correctly.

-### Option 1: Using Prisma Studio (recommended)
+### Using Prisma Studio

 ```bash
 npx prisma studio